 Having become one of the West End's most popular plays, the production transferred to Broadway where it opened at the Ethel Barrymore Theatre on 5 October 2014.
 It went on to win the 2015 Drama Desk Award for Outstanding Play, 2015 Outer Critics Circle Award Outstanding New Broadway Play, the 2015 Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play, and the 2015 Tony Award for Best Play.
 Tickets for the production sold well on Broadway, and Curious Incident ran in New York for 800 performances, closing on 4thSeptember 2016.

-The play has since been seen around the world in productions in Mexico, Seoul and Canada as well as a 32 date UK tour.
-A second UK and Ireland tour is set to begin in 2017.
+The play has since been seen around the world in productions in Mexico, Seoul and Canada as well as a 32-date UK tour.
+A second UK and Ireland tour ran in 2017.

-Book your The Curious Incident of the Dog in the Night-Time tickets, playing at The Gielgud Theatre today.
+The Curious Incident of the Dog in the Night-Time tickets are on sale now.